epics-modules/opcua/OPC_UA_Security.md

 Without configuration, an Anonymous Identity Token will be used.

-To use an Username Identity Token, prepare an identity credentials file that sets `user=<username>` and `pass=<password>`, each on a separate line.
+To use a Username Identity or a Certificate Identity Token, prepare an identity credentials file.
 This file should only be readable by the IOC.
 Configure the filename through the session option `ident-file`.

+In the credentials file, lines starting with `#` are considered comments and ignored.

+To use a Username Identity Token, set `user=<username>` and `pass=<password>`, each on a separate line.

+To use a Certificate Identity Token, set `cert=<certificate file>` and `key=<private key file>`, each on a separate line, to identify the DER certificate and PEM private key to use.
+If the private key is password protected, add another line setting `pass=<password>`.
+The Common Name (CN) property of the certificate will be used by the server to determine the user name for authorization.

 ## Managing Certificates